Toys R Us closure hits Toys for Tots hard

 Continue Reading Below

-The toy giant's decision to shutter its stores this year left some huge holes for the annual charity drive to fill.
+The toy giant's decision to close its stores this year left some huge holes for the annual charity drive to fill.

 Toys R Us shoppers donated more than 250,000 toys last year and the company gave $5 million in corporate contributions — 40 percent of all corporate giving to the Marine Corps community effort.